tower1ight/World/0.Sessions and Planning/C.04/Session/C.04.12.md

 # Retcons and Clarifications

 # Recap

+its the fantasy equivalent of Monday and the 40th day of this month

    - Searched the camp
 	   - found ratty
 	   - found a note in sylvan on the goblins